Jonathan Pereira: Pereira's Materia Medica

-His interest in the area of crude drugs began when he realised that little was known about those imported into Britain.
+He developed an interest in crude drugs, an area that was then poorly understood in Britain.
 After years of research he acquired an extensive knowledge of the history of origin, morphology and histology of crude drugs where he was later appointed professor of materia medica at the London Hospital.
-His book on Materia Medica was the first great English work on Pharmacology and he was foremost in putting the knowledge and use of drugs on a scientific footing.
+His work on Materia Medica was among the earliest major English contributions to pharmacology and helped place the study of drugs on a more scientific basis.

 During one of his first lectures held at the School of Pharmacy he spoke about ‘material medica consisting of three parts: (1) pharmacognosy, pharmacology, pharmacopathia or the history of simple drugs; (2) pharmacy, and (3) pharmacodynamics.
 It was here that he referred to the study of crude drugs under the name pharmacognosy instead of materia medica in what appeared to be the first time in which it was used, when in fact it was introduced by Seydler in 1817.
 It took many years until the term was officially used as the name of the subject taught to pharmacy students.

 Students of Pharmacy studying for their major examinations were given the opportunity of examining the drugs further as well as being introduced to the microscope as another method for the examination of drugs in their powdered form such as starch, with the exception of vegetable drugs.
 Although where not being examined on authenticity and quality, Pereira encouraged his students to investigate authenticity and quality of drugs, something that he was carrying out a lot of research on at the time.
 This was considered an important part ofon 20 the pharmacists role as Jacob Bell pointed out ‘the reputation of pharmacy depended upon pharmacists having this expertise.

 Pereira was named a Fellow of the Royal Society in May 1838.
 Two years later he received the degree of M.D. "honoris causa" from Erlangen University.
 In his memory a marble bust was erected in the London Hospital and the Pharmaceutical Society founded the Pereira Medal and a scholarship fund with his name.